nanocurrency/nano-docs/docs/integration-guides/the-basics.md

 This is also a 32 byte value, usually represented as a 64 character, uppercase hexadecimal string (0-9A-F).
 It is derived from a *private key* by using the ed25519 curve using blake2b as the hash function (instead of sha).
 Usually public keys will not be passed around in this form, however.

 ### Account number/identifier
-This is what you think of as someone's Nano address: it's a string that starts with `nano_` (previously `nano_`, then has 52 characters which are the *public key* but encoded with a specific base32 encoding algorithm to prevent human transcription errors by limiting ambiguity between different characters (no `O` and `0` for example).
+This is what you think of as someone's Nano address: it's a string that starts with `nano_` (previously `xrb_`, then has 52 characters which are the *public key* but encoded with a specific base32 encoding algorithm to prevent human transcription errors by limiting ambiguity between different characters (no `O` and `0` for example).
 Then the final 8 characters are a checksum of the public key to aid in discovering typos, also encoded with the same base32 scheme.

 So for address `nano_1anrzcuwe64rwxzcco8dkhpyxpi8kd7zsjc1oeimpc3ppca4mrjtwnqposrs`: